-If you are thinking about changing your career in 2017, then now more than ever you need to take charge.
+If you are thinking about changing your career this year, then now more than ever you need to take charge.
 That means thinking about the direction of your career and its role in your life.

 It’s important that you answer these 10 essential career change questions.
 They matter not only because now is a time to reflect but also because the world of work is changing rapidly and if you want to change or advance your career, you need to be prepared.